 A couple of tips

 You don't need a barbecue rub or bbq sauce because the bacon has kept it juicy the whole time.
-If you wanted a little glaze to smear on the plate for fancy presentation, then I would recommend a brown sugar bourbon or maple syrup based glaze.
+If you wanted a little glaze to smear on the plate for fancy presentation, then I would recommend a brown sugar bourbon or maple syrup-based glaze.
 If you would like to apply a rub apply it to the pork loin before adding the bacon.
 Our favorite simple rub is just equal parts of smoked paprika, black pepper, kosher salt, onion powder, and garlic powder.

 When you slice the pork be sure to use a sharp knife and remember, the thicker the slice, the better the bacon will stay wrapped around it for a nice presentation.
-Serve it with your favorites sides and enjoy.
+Serve it with your favorite sides and enjoy.

 I used my Traeger grill with this smoke.
 I used the hickory pellets.
 If you have a charcoal smoker, using hickory wood chunks or wood chips will do nicely as well.